csaragon1941/SportProject/README.md

 # SportProject
 We'll be creating this together in class.
+Main form is a phone app using Kotlin.